Miracles of Jesus: Traditional Christian interpretation

 Do not believe me unless I do what my Father does.
 But if I do it, even though you do not believe me, believe the miracles, that you may know and understand that the Father is in me, and I in the Father.

 In Christian teachings, the miracles were as much a vehicle for Jesus's message as his words.
 Many emphasize the importance of faith, for instance in cleansing ten lepers, Jesus did not say: "My power has saved you," but said:

 Rise and go; your faith has saved you.

 Similarly, in the miracle of walking on water, Apostle Peter learns an important lesson about faith in that as his faith wavers, he begins to sink.

 Christian authors have discussed the miracles of Jesus at length and assigned specific motives to each miracle.
 For example, authors Pentecost and Danilson suggest that the miracle of walking on water centered on the relationship of Jesus with his apostles rather than their peril or the miracle itself.
 In their view, the miracle was specifically designed by Jesus to teach the apostles that when encountering obstacles, they need to rely on their faith in Christ, first and foremost.

-Authors Donahue and Harrington argue that the healing of healing of Jairus's daughter teaches that faith, as embodied in the bleeding woman, can exist in seemingly hopeless situations and that through belief, healing can be achieved, in that when the woman is healed, Jesus tells her, "Your faith has healed you".
+Authors Donahue and Harrington argue that the healing of Jairus's daughter teaches that faith, as embodied in the bleeding woman, can exist in seemingly hopeless situations and that through belief, healing can be achieved, in that when the woman is healed, Jesus tells her, "Your faith has healed you".

 Liberal Christianity

 Liberal Christians place less emphasis on miraculous events associated with the life of Jesus than on his teachings.
 The effort to remove superstitious elements from Christian faith dates to intellectual reformist Christians such as Erasmus and the Deists in the 15th–17th centuries.
 In the 19th century, self-identified liberal Christians sought to elevate Jesus's humane teachings as a standard for a world civilization freed from cultic traditions and traces of pagan belief in the supernatural.
 The debate over whether a belief in miracles was mere superstition or essential to accepting the divinity of Christ constituted a crisis within the 19th-century church, for which theological compromises were sought.

 Attempts to account for miracles through scientific or rational explanation were mocked even at the turn of the 19th–20th century.
 A belief in the authenticity of miracles was one of five tests established in 1910 by the Presbyterian Church in the United States of America to distinguish true believers from what they saw as false professors of faith such as "educated, 'liberal' Christians."

 Contemporary liberal Christians may prefer to read Jesus's miracles as metaphorical narratives for understanding the power of God.
 Not all theologians with liberal inclinations reject the possibility of miracles, but may reject the polemicism that denial or affirmation entails.

+Among other changes, Thomas Jefferson excised all the miracles of Jesus from his Jefferson Bible.